VipulOG/SimpleCalendar.js/README.md

 - Neat and responsive date display.
 - Fully mobile-ready for a seamless user experience.
-- No external libraries used, just pure JavaScript.
+- No external dependencies used, just pure JavaScript.

 ## Acknowledgments